UrbanCCD-UChicago/plenario-docs/source/includes/_sensor_bulk_export.md

 `GET /v1/api/sensor-networks/<network>/download`

-Because the raw data endpoint /query is designed to respond quickly, it is by default limited to 1000 observations.
-This limit can be increased, but we impose a hard cap of 10000.
+Because the raw data endpoint /query is designed to respond quickly, it is by limited to 10000 observations.

 It also only lets you query over one feature of interest per call.
 If you want a larger dump of data, potentially over a long period of time and over many features, you can use /download to request a bulk export.

+/download returns a ticket that you can use to check on your request's progress at `/v1/api/jobs/{ticket}`.
+When the export is complete, `/v1/api/jobs/{ticket}` will give you a link where you can download the file.

 ```json
 {